What Is Mediation In Divorce?

 One of the primary responsibilities of a divorce mediator is to create a safe and respectful environment for open communication.
 This helps both people express their needs and concerns without fear of judgment or retaliation.
 By fostering effective dialogue, a mediator helps couples find common ground and work towards solutions that meet their individual interests.

 Of course, suppose one of the spouses doesn’t let the other speak or otherwise compromises the safe space of mediation.
-In that case, the divorce mediator may end the session — or even withdraw from the mediation.
+In that case, the divorce mediator may end the session or even withdraw from it.

 Another important aspect of a divorce mediator’s role is to educate couples about the legal aspects of divorce.
 They provide information on the decisions Connecticut requires couples to make before a judge can grant a divorce.
 They may also provide information about relevant laws to help couples make informed decisions.
 This empowers individuals to take control of their divorce and promotes a sense of empowerment and autonomy.